Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Introduction

 \section{Introduction}

-Leptoquarks (LQs) are an interesting class of beyond-the-Standard Model (BSM) particles that can turn quarks into leptons and vice-versa~\cite{Dorsner:2016wpm}.
-They emerge naturally in extensions of the Standard Model (SM) that unify matter, such as Pati-Salam~\cite{Pati:1974yy}, $SU(5)$~\cite{Georgi:1974sy} and $SO(10)$~\cite{Fritzsch:1974nn} grand unified theories, as well as in supersymmetric theories with $R$-parity violation~\cite{Barbier:2004ez}, technicolor models~\cite{Weinberg:1975gm,Susskind:1978ms}, and radiative neutrino mass models~\cite{Cai:2017jrq}.
+Leptoquarks (LQs) are an interesting class of beyond-the-Standard-Model (BSM) particles that can turn quarks into leptons and vice versa~\cite{Dorsner:2016wpm}.
+They emerge naturally in extensions of the Standard Model (SM) that unify matter, such as the Pati-Salam~\cite{Pati:1974yy}, $SU(5)$~\cite{Georgi:1974sy} and $SO(10)$~\cite{Fritzsch:1974nn} grand unified theories, as well as in supersymmetric theories with $R$-parity violation~\cite{Barbier:2004ez}, technicolor models~\cite{Weinberg:1975gm,Susskind:1978ms}, and radiative neutrino mass models~\cite{Cai:2017jrq}.
 In recent years, LQs have gained considerable attention in the literature as promising candidates to address several experimental anomalies~\cite{Fischer:2021sqw, Crivellin:2023zui}.
 They can also play a role in dark matter phenomenology~\cite{Choi:2018stw} and electroweak vacuum stability~\cite{Bandyopadhyay:2016oif}.

-The LHC has an active search program targeting LQs, with both the ATLAS and CMS collaborations investigating the single and pair production of LQs in a variety of final states involving leptons (charged or neutrinos) and jets (light-flavor or top).
-Current exclusion limits extend up to 1.73~TeV for scalar LQs~\cite{ATLAS:2020dsk} and 1.98~TeV for vector LQs~\cite{ATLAS:2022wcu}.
-Indirect constraints on LQ couplings to SM quarks and leptons also arise from high-$p_T$ dilepton and monolepton plus missing energy searches~\cite{Bessaa:2014jya,Mandal:2018kau,Babu:2020hun, Bhaskar:2021pml,Angelescu:2021lln,ATLAS:2020yat,CMS:2023qdw}.
+The LHC has an active search program targeting LQs, with both ATLAS and CMS collaborations investigating pair and single production of LQs in a variety of final states involving leptons (charged or neutrinos) and jets (light-flavor, top, or bottom).
+The current LHC searches~\cite{ATLAS:2020dsk} exclude scalar leptoquarks (sLQs) up to $1.73$~TeV decaying to $\mu j$ with $100\%$ branching ratio (BR) and vector leptoquarks (vLQs)~\cite{ATLAS:2022wcu} up to $1.98$ TeV decaying with $100\%$ BR to third-generation quarks and second-generation leptons.
+Indirect constraints on LQ couplings to SM quarks and leptons also arise from high-$p_T$ dilepton and monolepton plus missing energy searches~\cite{Bessaa:2014jya,Mandal:2018kau,ATLAS:2020yat, Babu:2020hun, Bhaskar:2021pml, Angelescu:2021lln,CMS:2023qdw}.
+Depending on their charges, some LQs can also couple to a SM quark and a right-handed neutrino (RHN) -- a channel that remains largely unconstrained by existing searches.
+If the RHN is lighter than the LQ, decays such as $\text{LQ} \rightarrow \text{RHN} + \text{\rm jet}$ become kinematically allowed.
+In scenarios where this decay mode dominates, the conventional direct LHC bounds get weaker.
+As a result, a significant portion of the LQ parameter space involving RHNs remains unexplored and unconstrained.
+For phenomenological studies on enhanced RHN sensitivity via LQ production at the LHC and LHeC, see Refs.~\cite{Das:2017kkm,Mandal:2018qpg,Bhaskar:2020kdr,Cottin:2021tfo}.